-In accordance with Connecticut State Law; Immunization Requirements for enrolled students in Connecticut Schools, CTECS requires that all students be successfully immunized for grades 9-12.
+In accordance with Connecticut State Law, immunization requirements for enrolled students in CTECS requires that all students be successfully immunized for grades 9-12 as follows:

 - Hep B: 3 doses, last dose on or after 24 weeks of age - Tdap/Td: 1 dose for students who have completed their primary DTaP series.
 Students who start the series at age 7 or older only need 3 doses of tetnanus-diptheria containing vaccine, one of which must be Tdap. - Polio: At least 3 doses.
-The last dose must be given on or after the 4th birthday. - MMR: 2 doses separated by at least 28 days, 1.4 dose on or after 1.4 birthday - Varicella: 2 doses separated by at least 3 months 1st dose on or after 1st birthday; or verification of disease.
+The last dose must be given on or after the 4th birthday. - MMR: 2 doses separated by at least 28 days, 1st dose on or after 1st birthday - Varicella: 2 doses separated by at least 3 months 1st dose on or after 1st birthday; or verification of disease.
 28 days between doses is acceptable if the dose has already been administered. - Meningococcal: 1 dose